 Frequently Asked QUESTIONS

-Noble Horizons offers four unique separate levels of living: independent living in cottages or in a residential hotel; intermediate care; skilled nursing and memory care, each of which is expertly designed to meet an individual’s physical and social needs.
+Noble Horizons offers four unique separate levels of living: independent living in cottages or in a residential hotel; intermediate care; and skilled nursing, each of which is expertly designed to meet an individual’s physical and social needs.

 Please note our cost is less than the regular daily rate for skilled nursing care.